 Please note the proposed start dates when considering a program option – remember, you MUST be registered BEFORE starting your TPPP.

-The TPPP-RN Information Session will be held on 20th July 2017 1400-1600 in the Queen Victoria Lecture Theatre, Level 1 Zone D. Participants will be given the opportunity to meet with ward based educators, previous participants and the Transition Support Nurse Educator to discuss the program.
+The TPPP-RN Information Session will be held on 5th July 2018 at 1400-1600 in the Queen Victoria Lecture Theatre, Level 1 Zone D. Participants will be given the opportunity to meet with ward-based educators, previous participants and the Transition Support Nurse Educator to discuss the program.
 RSVP is not required.

 WCH Map (250kb)

 A celebration ceremony is held each year for Registered Nurses who have completed their Transition to Professional Practice Program.

 Recruitment to 2019 SA Health Transition to Professional Practice Programs will be done via a centralised process.
 For more detailed information regarding the application process, please visit the SA Health Careers site and search for 'RN TPPP 2019'.

 For further information about the Transition to Professional Practice Program for Registered Nurses at the Women's and Children's Hospital, please contactt: